SoftwareAG/c8y-docs/src/documents/guides/event-language/introduction.html.md

 ## Event streams

-In the Cumulocity Event Language data flows through streams.
-You can create events in streams and listen for events created in streams.
+In the Cumulocity Event Language data flows in streams.
+You can create events in streams and listen to events created in streams.

 ### Predefined streams

 There are some predefined streams to interact with several Cumulocity APIs.
-For each input stream Cumulocity will automatically create a new event when the respective API call was made e.g. if a measurement was created via REST API there will be a new event in the MeasurementCreated stream.
+For each input stream Cumulocity will automatically create a new event when the respective API call was made.
+If a measurement was created via REST API there will be a new event in the MeasurementCreated stream.
-For interacting with the Cumulocity backend you can create an event on the respective output stream and Cumulocity will automatically execute either the database query or create the API calls necessary for sending mails, sms, etc. e.g. to create a new alarm in the database you can create a new event in the CreateAlarm stream.
+For interacting with the Cumulocity backend you can create an event on the respective output stream and Cumulocity will automatically execute either the database query or create the API calls necessary for sending mails, sms, or similar.
+To create a new alarm in the database you can create a new event in the CreateAlarm stream.

 |API|Input streams|Output streams|Description|
 |:--|:----------|:-------------|:----------|